 - It may be recommended to provided to provide a minimum capacity of 0.054 m3/family or apartment per day.

-- In the case of chutes serving small number of apartment, the minimum size of the collecting chamber shall be 1.2 * 1.2 * 1.8 m. in order to providing trolley and easy cleaning of the chamber.
+- In the case of chutes serving small number of apartments, the minimum size of the collecting chamber shall be 1.2 x 1.2 x 1.8 m. in order to providing trolley and easy cleaning of the chamber.

 - Normally the height of chute bottom above the top of container shall be about 30 cm in order not to allow any refuse to spill on the floor of the chamber.

 - It will be preferable a minimum head room of 2 m for the collection chamber to facilities easy entry into it

 Collection & estimation of wastewater

 - Soil pipe:- It is pipe carrying sewage from latrine in a house drainage system, It is one of the composition a house drainage system.